 Each of these is a rule that gives permission for participants to act in a way that does not generally occur at traditional meetings.
 By explicitly giving permission for activities that normally are not associated with Conference 1.0 events, we increase participants’ freedom.

 Rules like these are superficially appealing, but they aren’t effective because they rely on unmeasurable assumptions.
 How can we determine whether a participant is listening, respectful, or polite?
 We can’t, and this can lead to unproductive, time-consuming, and ultimately unresolvable disagreements during an event.

 In contrast, here are examples of ground rules that are measurable and thus far less likely to lead to disagreement and subsequent conflict.

 “Keep what happens in each session confidential, unless everyone agrees otherwise.”

 How were these principles for designing conference ground rules derived?

 It would be nice to be able to claim that I first conceived these meta-rules for ground rule design, and then used them to build my conference ground rules.
 No such luck!
 It took me ten years to realize that explicit ground rules for Conferences That Work would be useful, and another five to figure out the six I now use.
 Only recently did I notice that all six follow the two principles I’ve described above.

 What ground rules do you use for your events?
-Can you share any other principles useful for designing ground rules?
+Can you share any other principles for designing conference ground rules?